UBC-MDS/DSCI522_group315/report/report.md

 data from outside the Striking/Grappling variables with more data to describe Cage/Ring control.
-Options for these further variables include average distance from the cage, number of times behind the opponent, number of times to cross the centre line.
+Options for these further variables include average distance from the cage, number of times behind the opponent, number of times to cross the center line.

 ## References